 My parents will give us a 20% deposit in 2021, but they don’t know about my debts so I can’t use their money to end the DMP.
 Will I be able to get a mortgage?”

 I’ve written before about the general problem of getting a mortgage when you have debts, but this case highlights many of the specific issues around DMPs and wanting a mortgage.

 Would clearing the debts on your credit file help your credit score?

 It would be better if you can get the three creditors to put a default date on the debts which is over six years ago.
 Defaulted debts will always drop off your credit file after six years, whether you have repaid them or not, so with a default date of over six years ago, they would drop off your credit file immediately.

-Getting these AP/arrears debts off your credit record will considerably improve your score.
+Getting these AP/arrears debts off your credit record will considerably improve your score in a few years.
 But that’s not the full picture…

 A great credit score doesn’t mean you will get a mortgage